watkinsm/watkinsm.github.io/_pages/about.md

   - /about.html
 ---

 I am a computational linguistics student at the University of Tübingen.
-I'm currently working as a back end developer at [Softagram](https://softagram.com).
+I'm currently working as a back-end/DevOps developer at [Softagram](https://softagram.com).